top of page

 Design Thinking Process

-Based on the business needs and goals, I delegated the research phase to our mid-weight designer, Olha, as a growth opportunity for her.
-While Olha led the day-to-day work, I provided ongoing guidance — supporting her in recruiting users, reviewing her process, and offering mentorship throughout.
-I also evaluated her recommendations and made the final decisions on next steps to align with our UX strategy and business objectives.
+While Olha led the day-to-day work, I provided ongoing guidance — supporting her in recruiting users, reviewing her process and design solutions, and offering mentorship throughout.
+I also participated in all strategic calls with the stakeholders and Product Owner, as well as evaluated her recommendations and made the final decisions on next steps to align with our UX strategy and business objectives.

 Competitor analysis